Hola! What’s the first thing that comes to mind when you think of Mexico?

 If you want to stay a few days, Villa Amor is the most luxurious option.
 Anjali Casa Divina (for adults only) also comes highly recommended.

-To get more off the beaten path, head six miles down the road from Sayulita to San Pancho.
+To get more off the beaten path, drive six miles down the road from Sayulita to San Pancho.

 It’s a pint-sized surf town, where palm trees sway lazily and the golden sands invite you to kick back and relax.